MARGARET M. CLEMENTS, Ph.D

 •RESEARCH, TEACHING AND PROFESSIONAL EXPERIENCE•

 Visiting Scholar.
-Education Leadership and Policy Studies, Indiana University, Bloomington, IN, 2008- present.
-I am extending my research on networks of institutions and inventors on patents granted to universities in the United States.
-Meeting with my colleagues in France, Italy, Romania, Spain and Switzerland, I am building networks of collaborators to extend my study on an international scale.
-Most recently, I have met with the World Intellectual Property Organization and members of the European Union Parliament.
+Education Leadership and Policy Studies, Indiana University, Bloomington, IN, 2008-2010.
+My research focused on networks of institutions and inventors on patents granted to universities in the United States.
+Meeting with my colleagues in France, Italy, Romania, Spain and Switzerland, I built networks of collaborators to extend my study on an international scale.
+Most recently, I have collaborated with the World Intellectual Property Organization and members of the European Union Parliament.

 Coordinator.
 School of Education, Indiana University, Bloomington, IN, 2001-2004.
 Utilized research on public school teachers to establish a network of teachers throughout the State of Indiana to inform practices in the School of Education.
 Engineered and coordinated the Armstrong Teacher Education Program--a program that integrates exceptional public school teachers into the life of the School of Education.
 Designed and planned conferences, professional development activities for teachers, and utilized research to improve the convergence of educational practice with teacher preparation programs.